falk-m/blog/posts/2024-02-13-session-management-with-token/README.md

 ---

 This Post is not about OAuth.
-The inspected use case is the session management for an API after the authentification (after login).
+The inspected use case is the session management for an API after the authentication (after login).
-It is not about the authentification process, code flow, and so on.
+It is not about the authentication process, code flow, and so on.

 In a simple case, the API sets a session cookie after login:

 **Pros:**
-- the browser sends with each request the cookie to the API.
+- The browser sends with each request the cookie to the API.
-- the browser deletes the session cookie when the user closes the browser.
+- The browser deletes the session cookie when the user closes the browser.
-- client site scripts in the browser do not have access to the cookie content
+- Client site scripts in the browser do not have access to the cookie content

 **cons**
 - a client application in the browser can not the status of the session